Home Compare ADS.DE vs CHWY

 adidas vs Chewy: Which Stock Looks Stronger in 2026?

-adidas holds the cleaner structural position, with the lead spread across profitability and stability.
+adidas holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Chewy does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ADS.DE: HDAX, CHWY: Russell 1000).
+Peer scores are normalised within each company's primary universe (ADS.DE: DAX 40, CHWY: Russell 1000).

-The clearest separation starts in profitability, but stability adds another real layer to the result. adidas AG leads by 30 points on the overall comparison score.
+The clearest separation starts in profitability, but stability adds another real layer to the result.
+The overall score gap is 24 points in favour of adidas AG.

 Trajectory Similarity